jsdealy/latin/miscellae/guideToLatinConversation.md

 You are completely
 mistaken.

-One or the other is mis-
+One or the other is mistaken.
-taken.

 It is other than you say.